the-turing-way/the-turing-way/README.md

 # _The Turing Way_

 >_This README.md file in also available in Dutch ([README-Dutch](README-translated/README-Dutch.md)), French ([README-French.md](README-translated/README-French.md)), German ([README-German.md](README-translated/README-German.md)), Indonesian ([README-Indonesian](README-translated/README-Indonesian.md)), Italian ([README-Italian](README-translated/README-Italian.md)), Korean ([README-Korean](README-translated/README-Korean.md)), Portuguese ([README-Portuguese](README-translated/README-Portuguese.md)), and Spanish ([README-Spanish](README-translated/README-Spanish.md)) (listed alphabetically)._
+> Call for translators!
+We’re looking for translators to help translate this space for everyone!
+Read more about our translation workflow and how you can contribute to it.

 *Total Contributors:*